Covid-19: Information on Measures Taken at Smarmore Castle

 To arrange an initial assessment or for any questions on how this will work for you, contact our Admissions Team on firstname.lastname@example.org or by phone on 041 986 5080 (International callers call +353 41 986 5080).

 Increased screening for new patients takes place both before admission, during admission and during the first week of treatment in isolation.
-All patients and staff are screened on a daily basis, and Personal Protective Equipment (PPE) is used for all appropriate contact.
+All patients and staff are screened twice daily, and Personal Protective Equipment (PPE) is used for all appropriate contact.

-We are maintaining the highest level of infection control and sanitisation throughout the whole hospital and have implemented hand hygiene protocols in accordance with guidelines issued by HSE Public Health.
+We are maintaining the highest level of infection control and sanitisation throughout the whole hospital and have implemented hand hygiene protocols and increased cleaning schedules in accordance with guidelines issued by HSE Public Health.
 Sanitisation stations are located in numerous locations throughout the hospital and social distancing is actively monitored, with all key rooms throughout the hospital having been assessed for maximum numbers of people.

 Online Meetings and Programmes